admataz/buildingblocks/src/content/articles/pensions-modeller-chart.md

 date: 2014-01-31
 description: We made an interactive chart to illustrate the differences in performance of different pension funds.
 keywords: charting, javascript, dojo.js,
-title: Pensions Modeller and chart using dojo.js charting. admataz.
+title: Pensions Modeller and chart using dojo.js charting.
 published: false

 ---